-The following organisations deliver television and computer recycling services under the government approved co-regulatory arrangements for the National Television and Computer Recycling Scheme (NTCRS).
+The following organisations provide television and computer recycling services as approved co-regulatory arrangements for the National Television and Computer Recycling Scheme (NTCRS).

 Approved co-regulatory arrangements